-From the interviews and focus group discussion, it can be found that the low
+From the interviews and focus group discussion, it can be found that the low rate of follow-up on performance auditing recommendations is caused by several

 6.5.2.1 Comfort zone among public sector officials

 From interviews it can be explained that the low rate of follow-up on performance audit recommendations in the Indonesian public sector is caused by the comfort zone among public sector officials.
 The managers of public sector entities are comfortable with the existing system.
 The performance audit recommendations which have the capacity to improve the current system in the audited entities received less attention from public sector managers.
 The reason is due to the fact that the performance auditing recommendations are not usually punitive to executive officials personally or the entities that are directly examined.
 Therefore, the executive officials will not lose their current positions.
 This can be compared with a special purpose audit, in which audit recommendations directly highlight the faults of the managers or executive officials personally, so that they are able to lose their positions.
 Therefore, the auditee responses on performance auditing recommendations are more relaxed compared with responses to a special purpose audit or even an investigative audit.